ietf-wg-cellar/flac-specification/flac.md

 A track number of 0 is not allowed, because the CD-DA specification reserves this for the lead-in.
 For CD-DA the number MUST be 1-99, or 170 for the lead-out; for non-CD-DA, the track number MUST be 255 for the lead-out.
 It is recommended to start with track 1 and increase sequentially.
 Track numbers MUST be unique within a cuesheet.

 The track ISRC (International Standard Recording Code) is a 12-digit alphanumeric code; see [@ISRC-handbook].
-A value of 12 ASCII NUL characters MAY be used to denote the absence of an ISRC.
+A value of 12 ASCII 0x00 characters MAY be used to denote the absence of an ISRC.

 <reference anchor="ISRC-handbook" target="https://www.ifpi.org/isrc_handbook/">
     <front>